jgoizueta/flt/README.txt

 = Examples of use

-To install the library use gem from the command line: (you may not need sudo) sudo gem install ruby-decimal
+To install the library use gem from the command line: (you may not need +sudo+) sudo gem install ruby-decimal

-Then require the library in your code: require 'decimal'
+Then require the library in your code (if it fails you may need to <tt>require 'rubygems'</tt> first) require 'decimal'

 Now we can use the Decimal class simply like this: